The museum's largest event of the year, a two-day celebration

 Children can make and enjoy homemade ice cream, using ice cut by hand during the Farm’s annual Ice Harvest event, held at nearby Kezar Lake each January.

 Displays of the Farm’s many artifacts will be featured in the Ezekiel Little, Hildredth, and Hardy-Pillsbury Barns, a reminder of farm work and life from days past.
-Oxen and smaller animals will be on display.
+Alpacas will be on display on Saturday and working oxen will be on display on Sunday.
 Antique trucks, cars and tractors are on parade at 3 p.m. each day, and work-saving antique small engines are exhibited.
-An assortment of food, jellies, jams, and vegetables are available at the Farm Stand, and wonderful food is served throughout the day.
+An assortment of vegetables are available at the Farm Stand, and wonderful food is served throughout the day.
 And don’t miss Muster Field's famous Roast Beef Supper on Saturday from 5-7 p.m.!
-Tickets for the supper are required: $12 for adults and $5 for children, available by reservation (927-4440), or at the Farm Days Information Booth.
+Tickets for the supper are required: $12 for adults and $5 for children, available by reservation (603-848-4297), or at the Farm Days Information Booth.
+Breakfast is available on Sunday from 6:30-8:30 am, for $5/plate: pancakes, sausage, juice & coffee.

 Farm Days hours are 10 a.m. to 4 p.m., rain or shine.
 Admission is free for members, and for all children 6 and under; $5 for non-members.
 PLEASE NOTE: Due to large attendance, we are unable to conduct Homestead tours during this event.